Scope Views Home

 Some guidelines:

-· Aperture matters less than you think: a small telescope will resolve the maximum the seeing will allow on most nights
+· Aperture matters less than you think: a small telescope will resolve as much as the seeing allows most nights

 o Even a fine 3” refractor will give good views near opposition (see example below), but…